jaidev-jayakumar/kairo/APP_STORE_LISTING.md

 ```
 Version 1.0 - Initial Release

-Welcome to kaira - your personal astrologer!
+Welcome to kairo - your personal astrologer!

 • Real astrology calculated from your exact birth chart
 • Daily insights based on current planetary transits